Expert Advice On Improving Your Home

 Choose an HVAC company with skilled technicians who have proper licensing and experience.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 There are no state-level licensing requirements for HVAC technicians in Missouri; however, most municipalities have local requirements.
 Make sure that you check with your local government to understand requirements for licenses like HVAC Contractor or HVAC Journeyman Contractor.
 You can also confirm that a company holds a valid business license.
 Always check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Look for a a provider with positive reviews and a history of good customer service.
+You want to hire a provider with positive reviews and a history of good customer service.

 Understand Work Details

-Make sure you understand the details of any project before starting.
-When getting HVAC repairs, have your provider specify which parts require replacement and why.
-Confirm that your technician will clean and test the entire system after the repair to ensure that everything works.
-When replacing your HVAC system, ask the installation company to provide details on the new brand, estimated installation time, model, energy efficiency, and features.
-Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Always make sure you know what a company’s process is like.
+When HVAC repairs are needed, ask your provider to specify which parts need replacement and why.
+Confirm that your technician will clean and test the full system afterward to verify proper operation.
+For replacement, ask your contractor to explain the new HVAC system features, model, energy efficiency, estimated installation time, and brand.
+Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 Compare Warranties